gclouduniverse/reproducibility/Training/TPU-v5p/Llama2-7B-PyTorch/README.md

 # Instructions for training Llama2-7B with Pytorch/XLA on TPU-V5p

 This user guide provides a concise overview of the essential steps required to run Llama2-7B training on Cloud TPUs.
+You can also modify `config.json` to target other llamamodel configurations.

 ## Environment Setup

-The following setup assumes to run the training job with llama2-7b on GCE TPUs using the docker image from this registery (us-central1-docker.pkg.dev/tpu-pytorch/docker/reproducibility/llama3:v0), the docker image uses the pytorch and torch_xla and installed with all the package dependency needed to run the model training.
-In order to run hugging face llama2 on TPU.
+The following setup assumes to run the training job with llama2-7b on GCE TPUs using the docker image from this registery (us-central1-docker.pkg.dev/tpu-pytorch/docker/reproducibility/llama2@sha256:3fda2382a36c8a7c39f8838f9a1abde3a161fd47283b052d04fa090e3ee210f5), the docker image uses the pytorch and torch_xla nightly build from 09/17/2024 and installed with all the package dependency needed to run the model training.
+In order to run hugging face llama2-7b on TPU.
 Please follow corresponding TPU generation's user guide to setup the GCE TPUs first.
 All the command below should run from your own machine (not the TPU host you created).

 ### Setup Environment of Your TPUs
 Please replace all your-* with your TPUs' information.